Brutenis/ES6-Fullscreen-Slider/README.md

 These instructions will help you implement a copy of the slider on your project and configure to your own preference.

 ### Implementation
 Simply place this code block wherever you want your slider to be.
-Make sure the **es6-fullscreen-slider** folder is in the same directory.
+Make sure the **es6-fullscreen-slider** folder is located in the same directory.
 ```html
 <div class="es6-fullscreen-slider"></div>
 <script src="es6-fullscreen-slider/slider.js"></script>